qcgm1978/b-plus-plus/README.md

 	*   language announcement: write.regularly , do freely
         *.  development mythology : http://c2.com/cgi/wiki?LanguageSmell
+        *.
+4 elements: In 1994, dp, refactor, dp—>pattern, test: Design Patterns changed the landscape of object-oriented development by introducing classic solutions to recurring design problems.
+In 1999, Refactoring revolutionized design by introducing an effective process for improving code.
+With the highly anticipated Refactoring to Patterns, Joshua Kerievsky has changed our approach to design by forever uniting patterns with the evolutionary process of refactoring.

         *.  empty and name
                : naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.the following derives from http://www.planetgeek.ch/wp-content/uploads/2013/06/Clean-Code-V2.2.pdf
                      Choose Descriptive / Unambiguous Names +